Epicalable/ComDash/README.md

 ![Jardash](https://user-images.githubusercontent.com/69076784/204787635-92ab6189-9a32-416b-a155-540ccc8fa64d.png)
 Current progress of JarDash.

-Currently all the iframe elements will be integrated into the main code once planning has been done.
+Currently all the iframe elements will be integrated into the main code once planning on the mainframe has been done.
+R&D Department will assist in planning and implementing the mainframe.